pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/Data Assets/Sample_data_assets.md

 ```

 > [!NOTE]
-> Keep in mind that if the demo database already exists, it will be deleted and recreated!
+> Keep in mind that as per script algorithm, if the demo database already exists, it will be deleted and recreated!